Family Hearing Centre works in Partnership with SoundSkills

 Remembering to say the beginning or end sounds of words when they're reading.

-Experience Family Hearing Centres Reliable Auditory Processing Disorder Testing in Auckland
+Experience Family Hearing Centres Reliable Auditory Processing Disorder Assessment

-Our Auditory Processing Disorder testing in Auckland involves a series of 6-10 distinct tasks meticulously designed to assess various components of the Auditory System.
+Our APD hearing test at our Auckland clinic involves a series of 6-10 distinct tasks meticulously designed to assess various components of the Auditory System.

-Upon completion of the testing, our dedicated Auckland Audiologists at Family Hearing Centre will walk you through the results, providing a clear understanding of the outcomes.
+Upon completion of our Auditory Processing Disorder test, our dedicated Auckland APD specialists at Family Hearing Centre will walk you through the results, providing a clear understanding of the outcomes.
 Additionally, a detailed report summarising the findings will be prepared for your reference following the appointment.

 Visit Family Hearing Centre to book your Auditory Processing Disorder Test in Auckland.
 Choose our hearing clinic in Auckland for effective and personalised audiology care.